whitewoodcity/social_vertex_flutter/README.md

 # Social Vertex Flutter

-A new Flutter client application of Social Vertex.
+A new Flutter client application for Social Vertex.

 ## Getting Started